microsoft/BotBuilder-V3/dev-portal-channels-faq.md

 ## SMS

 * Bots chatting via SMS always reply directly to the sender of the message rather than replying to the group.
 In turn, a bot will always see two users in the TotalParticipants field when using SMS
+* If you're having troubles with with SMS, be sure to check the Twilio service logs; they provide a wealth of information.
+Logs are kept associated with your phone number in your account: [](https://www.twilio.com/user/account/messaging/logs?toNumber=+1%20XXX-XXX-XXXX)
 * Rate limit: 1 msg/s (long number) vs. 30 msg/s (short code) <a href="https://www.twilio.com/help/faq/twilio-basics/how-many-calls-and-sms-messages-per-second-can-my-twilio-account-make" target="_blank">Twilio docs</a>
 * Carrier’s spam filtering/blocking logic <a href="https://www.twilio.com/help/faq/sms/how-can-i-prevent-my-messages-from-being-filtered-as-spam" target="_blank">Twilio docs</a>